chef/supermarket/README.md

 `brew cask install docker`

 **NOTE:** You will still need a version of PostgreSQL installed on the local filesystem for development libraries to be available for building the `pg` gem.
 See the instructions for locally running PostgreSQL below, but omit the steps where a service is started.

 ##### As Locally Running Processes

-1. Install Postgres - There are a few ways to get PostgreSQL running on OS X
+1. Install Postgres - There are a few ways to get PostgreSQL running on macOS
   * Install the [Postgres App](http://postgresapp.com/).
 This is probably the simplest way to get Postgres running on your mac, it "just works."
 You can then start a Postgres server through the GUI of the app.
 If you go this route then you'll have to add "/Applications/Postgres.app/Contents/Versions/9.4/bin/" or the equivalent to your PATH in order to get the pg gem to build.
   * Through [Homebrew](http://brew.sh/).
 When installed through homebrew, Postgres often requires additional configuration, see this [blog post](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql) for instructions.
 You can then start the Postgresql server with